naseer302/RepoSphere/README.md

-# 🎓 Student Repository Management System
+# 🎓 RepoSphere

-Welcome to the **Student Repository Management System**!
-This web application allows students to securely manage and organize their repository data with a user-friendly interface.
+Welcome to the **RepoSphere**!
+A Student Repository Management System web application which allows students to securely manage and organize their repository data with a user-friendly interface.
 Built using Flask and SQLite for robust backend functionality and a modern, responsive UI, this project delivers a seamless experience for CRUD operations, searching, and sorting within repositories using javaScript API.

 ---